The Best Black Friday Marketing Campaigns of All Time

 About the company: Hiut Denim is a Welsh brand producing jeans for men and women.

-The idea: The brand shut down its website for the duration of Black Friday –– a simple yet elegant move.
-They said that being one of the retailers, they are already charging a fair price and become sick of all the Black Friday ads and special deals.
+The 2017 campaign: The brand shut down their website for Black Friday –– a simple yet elegant move.
+They stated, that they are already charging a fair price and become sick of all the Black Friday ads and special deals.

 The campaign resulted in numerous positive reviews from Hiut Denim’s existing customers and even attracted new audiences: